gerac83/BMVC2024/authors/submit-your-paper.md

 <h3>Formatting your paper</h3>

-A complete paper should be submitted in according to the formatting style ([please see below under typesetting]({{site.baseurl}}{% link authors/submit-your-paper.md %}#typesetting)).
+A complete paper should be submitted according to the formatting style ([please see below under typesetting]({{site.baseurl}}{% link authors/submit-your-paper.md %}#typesetting)).

 ### Submitted paper (for review)

-Papers submitted for review should be anonymous and instead include the paper ID as allocated by CMT upon registration of the paper.
+Papers submitted for review should be anonymous and instead include the paper ID as allocated by OpenReview upon registration of the abstract/paper.
 The addition of line numbers (automatic in the PDFLaTeX template) should be included, in order to facilitate the review process.

-**Page limit:** A complete paper should be submitted in according to the [formatting style]({{site.baseurl}}{% link authors/submit-your-paper.md %}#typesetting). **The length of papers submitted for stage one review should not exceed NINE pages excluding the references.** All appendices must be counted within the nine-page limit or supplied as supplementary material.
+**Page limit:** A complete paper should be submitted according to the [formatting style]({{site.baseurl}}{% link authors/submit-your-paper.md %}#typesetting). **The length of papers submitted for stage one review should not exceed NINE pages excluding the references.** All appendices must be supplied as supplementary material and do not count towards the NINE pages limit.

 ### Paper policies

+**MAY REMOVE THIS**

 By submitting a manuscript to BMVC, the authors guarantee that it has not been previously published (or accepted for publication) in substantially similar form.
 Furthermore, no paper which contains significant overlap with the contributions of this paper either is under review at the moment of submission or will be submitted during the {{short-title}} review period to any of the following: another conference, a workshop, or a journal.
 The authors also attest that they did not submit substantially similar submissions to {{site.short-title}}.
 Violation of any of these conditions will lead to rejection.

 <h3>Dual submission</h3>

+**MAY REMOVE THIS**

 <p>A publication, for the purposes of this policy, is defined to be a written work longer than four pages (excluding references) that was submitted for review by peers for either acceptance or rejection, and, after review, was accepted and appeared in a formal proceedings.
 This definition does not consider an arXiv.org or university technical report as a publication.
 Please see the entry on the <a title="FAQ" href="{{ site.baseurl }}{% link authors/faq.md %}">FAQ</a> for further details.</p>

 <p style="text-align: center;"><a class="btn btn-primary" role="button" href="{{site.baseurl}}{% link authors/faq.md %}">Please check the FAQ</a></p>

 <h3>Author&#8217;s responsibilities</h3>

+**MAY REMOVE THIS**

 <p>If there are papers that may appear to violate any of these conditions, it is the authors’ responsibility to</p>